playnet-public/gocmd-template/README.md

 ## Standards

 This Project represents internal code standards related to Go development at PlayNet.
-We are permanentely improving these standards, but this state is already being used in production.
+We are permanently improving these standards, but this state is already being used in production.

 PlayNet tools and apps should always match highest Golang standards.
 Testing is not optionally!
 Please refer to our other Guideline Documents in the [Wiki](https://wiki.play-net.org).